-Process_description Neutron energy (MeV) Default dose fraction a (%) ICRP (1991)/NCRP (1971) correction factor Neutron exposures associated with synchrotron and research reactor activities 0.1-2 MeV 100 1.91 a.
+Neutron energy Default dose ICRP (1991)/NCRP (1971) Process_description (MeV) fraction a (%) correction factor Neutron exposures associated with 0.1-2 MeV 100 1.91 synchrotron and research reactor activities a.
 The assumption that all neutron energies are between 0.1 and 2 MeV is favorable to the claimant.

-6.3 RECOMMENDATIONS FOR AMES LABORATORY WORKER EXTERNAL DOSE RECONSTRUCTION
+5.3 RECOMMENDATIONS FOR AMES LABORATORY WORKER EXTERNAL DOSE RECONSTRUCTION